 Now, in the customer order, we can see the current status of the products, and cost and profit information.

-In this video, we described to manage make-to-order manufacturing in MRPeasy.
+In this video, we described managing make-to-order manufacturing in MRPeasy.

 To learn more about MRPeasy, please see our other videos.